gamemanual0/gm0/source/docs/software/adv-control-system/index.rst

 Advanced Control System
 =======================

-This section covers advanced details about the SDK and control system
+This section covers advanced details about the SDK and control system.

 .. toctree::
    :maxdepth: 1